bigomics/omicsplayground/docs/modules/mod5_Functional.rst

     :align: center
     :width: 100%

-:**Enrichment table**: The Enrichment table summarizes the results
-		       from the enrichment test for the tested keywords.
-The NES corresponds to the normalized enrichment score from the GSEA analysis.

-:**Leading-edge table**: The leading-edge table shows the geneset
-			 titles that have contributed to the
-			 enrichment of the selected keyword.

-:**Enrichment plots**: The enrichment plot visualize the enrichment of
+:**a**: The **Enrichment plots** visualize the enrichment of the
-                       the selected keyword in the contrasts.
+	selected keyword in the contrasts.
 Black vertical bars indicate the position of gene sets that contains the *keyword* in the ranked list of enrichment scores.
 The curve in green corresponds to the 'running statistic' of the keyword enrichment score.
 The more the green ES curve is shifted to the upper left of the graph, the more the keyword is enriched in the first group.
 Conversely, a shift of the green ES curve to the lower right, corresponds to keyword enrichment in the second group.

-:**Word cloud**: Word cloud plot visualizes the frequency/enrichment
+:**b**: The **Word cloud plot** visualizes the frequency/enrichment of
-		 of keywords for the data set.
+	keywords for the data set.
 Select a keyword in the 'Enrichment table'.
 In the plot settings, users can exclude certain words from the figure, or choose the color palette.
 The sizes of the words are relative to the normalized enrichment score (NES) from the GSEA computation.
-Keyword enrichment is computed by
-		 running GSEA on the mean (squared) enrichment profile (averaged over all contrasts).
+Keyword enrichment is computed by running GSEA on the mean (squared) enrichment profile (averaged over all contrasts).
 For each keyword, we defined the 'keyword set' as the collection of genesets that contain that keyword in the title/description.

 .. figure:: figures/psc6.4.1.png
     :align: center
     :width: 40%

-:**Word t-SNE**: The word t-SNE plot visualizes the similarity of the
+:**c**: The **Word t-SNE** plot visualizes the similarity of the
 	keywords that were found in the title/description of gene sets.
 Keywords that are often found together in title/descriptions are placed close together in the t-SNE.
-For each keyword we computed enrichment using GSEA on the mean (absolute) enrichment profiles (averaged over all contrasts).
-Statistically
+For each keyword we computed enrichment using GSEA on the mean (absolute) enrichment profiles (averaged over all
-		 significant gene sets (q<0.05) are colored in red.
+	contrasts).
+Statistically significant gene sets (q<0.05) are colored in red.
 The sizes of the nodes are proportional to the normalized enrichment score (NES) of the keyword.
-In the plot settings, the user can choose between t-SNE and "Uniform Manifold Approximation and Projection"
+In the plot settings, the user can choose between t-SNE and "Uniform Manifold Approximation and Projection" (UMAP).
-		 (UMAP).

 .. figure:: figures/psc6.4.2.png
     :align: center
     :width: 40%

-:**Activation matrix**: The Activation Matrix visualizes the
-			activation of drug activation enrichment
+:**d**: The **Activation matrix** visualizes the activation of drug
-			across the conditions.
-The size of the circles correspond to their relative activation, and
-			are colored according to their upregulation
-			(red) or downregulation (blue) in the contrast profile.
+	activation enrichment across the conditions.
+The size of the circles correspond to their relative activation, and are colored according to their upregulation (red) or downregulation (blue) in the contrast profile.

+:**e**: The **Enrichment table** summarizes the results from the
+	enrichment test for the tested keywords.
+The NES corresponds to the normalized enrichment score from the GSEA analysis.

+:**f**: The **Leading-edge table** shows the geneset titles that have
+	contributed to the enrichment of the selected keyword.